-- 1. Director and Principal will be notified in the event of a death or suicide on campus. - 2.
-Assigned person(s) will phone 911.

-- 3. Principal will notify teachers to keep students in their classrooms until informed otherwise. - 4.
+- 1. CEO and Administration will be notified in the event of a death or suicide on campus. - 2.
+Assigned person(s) will phone 911. - 3.
+Administration will notify teachers to keep scholars in their classrooms until informed otherwise. - 4.
 Assigned person(s) will control and organize media. - 5.
 Assigned person(s) will notify relatives where the victim(s) have been taken and not divulge unnecessary details. - 6.
 Assigned person(s) will ensure that counseling services are available as soon as possible.